From Argentina to the USA

 On the positive side, there are more opportunities here.
 In Argentina there aren’t as many firms to work for, and they don’t pay well because it is a completely different market.
 Here you can work on bigger and different types of projects, not just residential.
 In the U.S., I became involved in projects that I would never have had the chance to work on in Argentina, from half-million-dollar houses when I first arrived to several-million-dollar healthcare projects.

-After working for Swatt Architects for three years and Tsang Architecture for almost five years, I joined ELS in 1998, where I am now an Associate.
+After working for Swatt Architects for three years and Tsang Architecture for almost five years, I joined ELS in 1998, where I am now a Senior Associate.
 At ELS, I was the Project Manager for projects with the Berkeley Repertory Theatre and San José’s California Theatre.
 I’ve also worked on the various phases of the Ward Village Shops and the Auahi Shops in Honolulu, scheduled to be completed by the end of 2013.
 At ELS, design is more open and collaborative —not concentrated among a few people.
 I still get excited at the design opportunities and get satisfaction from taking a design from paper to the end of construction.

 Impact on My Family